sameepsi/Audits/VTOSToken.md

 The project has only one file, the VTOSToken.sol file which contains 212 lines of Solidity code.
 All the functions and state variables are well commented using the natspec documentation for the functions which is good to understand quickly how everything is supposed to work.
 *Nice Features:*
 The contract provides a good suite of functionality that will be useful for the entire contract:
-It uses [SafeMath](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/math/SafeMath.sol) library to check for overflows and underflows which is a pretty good practise, All the ERC20 functions are included but approve, transfer and transferFrom functions are not ERC20 complaint.
+It uses [SafeMath](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/math/SafeMath.sol) library to check for overflows and underflows which is a pretty good practise.

 ## 3. Attacks made to the contract
 In order to check for the security of the contract, we tested several attacks in order to make sure that the contract is secure and follows best practices.